sagemathinc/cocalc-doc/source/software/updates-2020.rst

     - (upd) Jupyter related: `jupytext`_ ``1.3.3`` and `nbconvert`_ ``5.6.1``

 - Anaconda Python:
-    - (new) `Coq`_ ``8.11.0`` – *a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs*
-       - plus ``coq-jupyter-1.5.2`` for supporting Jupyer Classic Notebook integration
     - (new) `ocaml`_ ``4.06.1`` – *an industrial strength programming language supporting functional, imperative and object-oriented styles*
     - (upd) various package updates, including numpy, scipy, scikit learn, statsmodels, etc.